EstherOgutu/mophones_credit_analytics/README.md

 # MoPhones Credit Risk Analysis
+## Optimizing Portfolio Recovery and Customer Lifetime Value

+## Project Overview
+This project engineered a modern data pipeline to bridge the gap between financial risk and customer experience.
+By unifying fragmented credit history, demographic data, and NPS sentiment, I developed a reporting engine that identifies not just who isn't paying, but why they are dissatisfied.

+## The Tech Stack
+This project utilizes the Modern Data Stack (MDS) to ensure scalability, version control, and analytical rigor:

+1. **dbt (data build tool)**: Managed the T (Transform) in ELT.
+Used for modular SQL modeling, data lineage, and automated testing.

+2. **DuckDB**: An in-process OLAP database used for high-performance analytical queries and local development.

+3. **Python**: Utilized for advanced data orchestration and generating the final executive matrix.

+4. **SQL**: The core engine for complex joins, window functions (deduplication), and risk calculations.

+5. **Git/GitHub**: Version control and documentation hosting.

+## Data Architecture & Lineage
+The pipeline follows a structured 3-layer approach to ensure data quality:

+1. **Staging Layer:** Cleaned raw CSV seeds into standardized formats (stg_customers, stg_credit_history).

+2. **Intermediate Layer:** Handled complex business logic, age/income bucketing, and row-level deduplication (income_age_customer_analysis).

+3. **Reporting Layer:** The final view designed for executive consumption, calculating Arrears Burden and Sentiment Correlation (rpt_credit_analysis).

+## The Process (Data Pipeline)

+1. **Ingestion**: Raw CSV files (Loans, History, NPS) were loaded as dbt seeds.

+2. **Staging**: Cleaned and cast data types in the staging layer.

+3. **Transformation**: Created a centralized customer view with age and income segmentation logic.

+4. **Reporting**: Built the final rpt_credit_analysis view, joining financial performance with customer sentiment.

+5. **Validation**: Applied dbt tests to ensure no null values in critical fields like loan_id.

+## How to Run

+**Clone the Repo**: git clone https://github.com/EstherOgutu/mophones_credit_analytics.git

+**Initialize Environment**: pip install dbt-duckdb duckdb

+**Build & Test**: Run dbt seed followed by dbt run and dbt test.

+**View Data**: Query the rpt_credit_analysis view directly in DuckDB or via the dbt compiled SQL.

 ## Setup & Execution
 To replicate this analysis, ensure you have the environment configured and run the following: